 File Size Optimization: Honestly, PDF serves as the most favorable format for file archiving.
 For almost every business, keeping track of an order or payment process is an essential part of daily work.
 A pile of files needed for archiving may eventually result in insufficient disk space.
 PDF, unlike other file formats, can be compressed into smaller sizes without compromising the file quality.

 Therefore, one should ensure all files should be under high-grade protection.
-PDF can be encrypted by two-level passwords, namely opening password and permission password, so as to better safeguard the personal information and privacy.
+PDF can be encrypted by two-level passwords, namely opening password and permission password, to better safeguard personal information and privacy.

-Customization: PDFs have long been a love-hate creation since making changes on them can be challenging sometimes.
-However, with professional PDF tools, customization problems can be well work out.
+Customization: PDFs have long been a love-hate creation since making changes to them can be challenging sometimes.
+However, with professional PDF tools, customization problems can be well worked out.
 Trimming margins, applying e-signatures, adding annotations, and applying watermarks to the PDF are made into reality.